Arthur J. Williams

-Arthur James Williams III is a former Democratic member of the North Carolina General Assembly representing the state's sixth House district, including constituents in Beaufort and Pitt counties.
+Arthur James Williams III is a former Democratic member of the North Carolina General Assembly who represented the state's sixth House district, including constituents in Beaufort and Pitt counties.
 Williams is a retiree from Washington, North Carolina.

 Willams served in the United States Air Force from 1959 to 1963.
 In 1960, he was an Airman Third Class stationed at Amarillo Air Force Base, Texas.